World Press Photo

 World Press Photo Foundation is an independent, non-profit organization based in Amsterdam, Netherlands.
-Founded in 1955, the organization is known for holding an annual press photography contest.
+Founded in 1955, the organization holds the annual World Press Photo Contest for press photography.
 Since 2011, World Press Photo has organized a separate annual contest for journalistic multimedia productions, and, in association with Human Rights Watch, the annual Tim Hetherington Grant.

 Objectives

 A primary objective of the organization is to support professional photojournalism on a wide international scale through the World Press Photo Academy.
 It aims to stimulate developments in photojournalism, encourage the transfer of knowledge, help develop high professional standards in visual journalism and promote a free and unrestricted exchange of information.
 It organizes a number of educational projects throughout the world: seminars, workshops and the annual Joop Swart Masterclass.

 Award ceremony

 An annual awards ceremony is held in the Oude Kerk in Amsterdam.
 After the contest, the prizewinning photographs are assembled into a travelling exhibition.
 A yearbook presenting all prizewinning entries is published annually in six languages.

 In addition to selecting the World Press Photo of the Year, the contest determines winners in the following other categories: Spot News, General News, People, Sports, Contemporary Issues, Daily Life, Portraits and Nature.